 Where to start

-I had this idea in my head that the game development scene needed someone like me because there were some apparent issues with working conditions, and I could be of help with my knowledge from software development.
+I had this idea in my head that I could be of use to the game development scene because there were some apparent issues with working conditions, and I could help out with my knowledge from software development.
+This would be an easy thing to do, so I thought, because this would be more of a ‘sideway move’ where I could leverage my old profession, rather than having to learn a whole new skill.
 So I did some initial market research in November and December of 2019, and continued in January 2020.
-I tried to position myself as an independent researcher and journalist.

 This continued through January and a bit of February.
 I attended a game jam, got to a game dev conference and attended 2 game dev meetups.
 I wrote a few articles on my blog.
 And I met a lot of people during this time and talked with them about game dev.

-However I learned quickly that I was completely wrong.
+However I learned quickly that I had made a lot of assumptions.
 First of all, I want to be a business and needed to make money.
-That is very hard with research and journalism, it is a difficult product to sell.
-On top of that, to be good at it I needed to have experience and I very much lacked actual experience with the industry working condition issues and writing about it.
-Making it worse, it turned out the issue wasn’t that common especially in the Netherlands with our work culture here.
+That is very hard with research and journalism: these are both difficult product to sell.
+On top of that: to be good at it I needed to have experience and I very much lacked actual experience with the industry working condition issues and writing about it.
+And the cherry on top was that it turned out that these toxic-working-environment-issues aren’t that common in the Netherlands.

 On to: Plan B